spizeck/Sea-Saba-Knowledge-Base/docs/RetailOperations/RetailOpenClosing.md

 # Retail Shop Opening and Closing Procedures

-!!! alert
+!!! warning
-    **This SOP is currently under revision due to the retail location change.
-Please confirm procedures with management if anything is unclear.**
+    This SOP is currently under revision due to the retail location change.
+Please confirm procedures with management if anything is unclear.

+## Purpose

+To establish consistent opening and closing procedures for the retail shop, ensuring operational efficiency, security, and a pleasant shopping experience for customers.

+## Scope

+This SOP applies to all staff members responsible for opening and closing the retail shop.

+## Procedure

 ### Opening Procedures

-#### 1.1 Lights and Air Conditioning
+#### Lights and Air Conditioning

-   - Turn on all lights.
+1. **Turn on all lights**.
-   - Turn on the air conditioner **(no lower than 76F/24C)**.
+2. **Turn on the air conditioner**: No lower than 76F/24C.
-   - Use the remote to turn on the fan above the register after flipping the light switch.
+3. **Turn on the fan**: Use the remote to turn on the fan above the register after flipping the light switch.

-#### 1.2 Computer and Cash Drawer
+#### Computer and Cash Drawer

-   - Wake up the tablet and ensure that Shopify is open.
+1. **Wake up the tablet**: Ensure that Shopify is open.
 Verify that the card reader is powered on.
 If not, remove it from the holder and press the button on the back.
-   - Open the cash register to begin the tracking session.
+2. **Open the cash register**: Begin the tracking session.
 Count the float; it should amount to $200.
 If the float is incorrect, cross-check with the opening amount and report any discrepancies to management promptly.

-#### 1.3 Doors and Shutters
+#### Doors and Shutters

-   - Open all shutters, and unlock front door.
+1. **Open all shutters** and unlock the front door.
-   - Leave side door behind register locked.
+2. **Leave side door behind register locked**.

+!!! warning
-> **Be careful not to get locked out of the store**
+    Be careful not to get locked out of the store.

-### Retail Closing Procedures
+### Closing Procedures

-#### 2.1 Restocking
+#### Restocking

-   - Ensure all T-shirts are neatly restocked, maintaining two of each size on display, unless a particular size is sold out.
+1. **T-shirts**: Ensure all T-shirts are neatly restocked, maintaining two of each size on display, unless a particular size is sold out.
-   - Restock any stickers, magnets, water bottles, rum, etc... if sold.
+2. **Other merchandise**: Restock any stickers, magnets, water bottles, rum, etc. if sold.
-   - If we are running low on stock please notify management so that we can order new stock.
+3. **Low stock**: If running low on stock, notify management so new stock can be ordered.

-#### 2.2 Operating Hours
+#### Operating Hours

-   - Lunch is 30 minutes, please note on the sign when you will return from lunch so customers know when to return.
+1. **Lunch**: 30 minutes.
+Note on the sign when you will return from lunch so customers know when to come back.
-   - Do not close earlier than scheduled without approval.
+2. **Early closing**: Do not close earlier than scheduled without approval.

-#### 2.3 Doors and Shutters
+#### Doors and Shutters

-   - Close all shutters, leave side door open so you can still get in to finish closing
+1. **Close all shutters**: Leave side door open so you can still get in to finish closing.
-   - Lock main door.
+2. **Lock main door**.

-#### 2.4 Cash Handling
+#### Cash Handling

-   - Lock doors before counting the cash.
-Count cash discreetly, away from public view, unless in the presence of authorized individuals.
+1. **Lock doors before counting cash**: Count cash discreetly, away from public view, unless in the presence of authorized individuals.
-   - Remove bigger bills before smaller ones.
+2. **Remove bigger bills before smaller ones**.
-   - Paperclip closing receipt to cash deposit, and drop it in safe.
+3. **Paperclip closing receipt to cash deposit** and drop it in the safe.

-#### 2.5 Final Steps
+#### Final Steps

-   - Take out the trash if full.
+1. **Take out the trash** if full.
-   - Turn off air conditioner and lights.
+2. **Turn off air conditioner and lights**.
-   - Lock side door, and close and lock the shutter.
+3. **Lock side door** and close and lock the shutter.

+## Accountability

-> **NOTE:** Any deviations from these procedures should be communicated to management immediately.
-These protocols are designed to ensure operational efficiency, security, and a pleasant shopping experience for our customers.
-Thank you for your attention to detail and dedication to maintaining our store's standards.
+All staff members are responsible for following this SOP.
+Any deviations from these procedures should be communicated to management immediately.